Eagleshot/GlacierCam/README.md

 # GlacierCam 📷⛰️
-GlacierCam is an open source and low cost timelapse camera and environmental monitoring system.
+GlacierCam is an open and affordable timelapse camera and sensor platform that is designed for harsh environments.
+It offers modular hard- and software and can easily be adapted to different use cases or upgraded in the future.

 > [!IMPORTANT]
 > This repository is currently under active development and the documentation is currently not up to date.

+> [!TIP]
+> We are currently working on a new version of GlacierCam with custom hardware made for our requirements.
+Please get in touch if you are interested in a collaboration.

 ## Features at a glance
 ### Camera 📷
-* Standardized CSI camera connector
+* High resolution camera with industry standard connector (MIPI CSI)
-* 12 MP autofocus camera
-* Big selection regarding resolution, lens and filters
-* Specialty cameras (e.g. thermal, infrared, global shutter, etc.) available
+* Large camera selection available to suit your requirements (including specialty cameras like thermal, infrared, global shutter, etc.)
-* Possible: Ability to add up to 4 cameras on one system
+* Ability to add multiple cameras (up to 4) on one system

+### Sensors 📡
+* Can accomodate virtually any additional sensor (e.g. temperature, humidity, pressure, motion, radar, etc.)
+* Several interfaces available (I2C, UART, SPI, USB, Bluetooth, etc.)
+* Programmable schedule for measurements or via external trigger

+### Compute / data processing 📊
+* Hybrid system design with microcontroller and linux-based compute module allows for maximised efficiency while having large computational power on demand
+* Scalable compute, memory and storage, depending on requirements (up to 16 GB RAM, 2+ TB storage)
+* Supports hardware-accelerators for real time edge inference (e.g. image processing)

 ### Connectivity 🌐
-* 4G, WiFi, Bluetooth and Ethernet (with adapter)
+* 4G, WiFi, Bluetooth and Ethernet connectivity
-* Offline time synchronization with built-in GPS
-* Offline operation/fallback possible
 * Possibility to have multiple internet sources for redundancy
+* Offline operation / fallback possible
+* Offline timekeeping with built-in RTC (±2s/year) and GPS
+* Easy upgradeability for future-proofing (e.g. 5G, satellite internet)

+### Remote management (optional) ☁️
+* Change settings remotely
+* Secure over-the-air software updates
-* Full data ownership with your own server (e.g. FTP)
+* Full data ownership with your own server
-* Can easily be modified/upgraded in the future (e.g. 5G, Satellite internet, directional antennas)
+* Monitoring of system status (battery level, temperature, etc.)
+* Data visualization and analysis on webserver (e.g. image processing)

 ### Energy 🌞
-* Low power consumption (ca. 0.05 Wh / wake cycle)
+* Low power consumption with dedicated power management hardware optimized for solar / battery operation
-* Dedicated power management hardware
-* Input: 5 V DC (USB-C) or 6 - 30 DC
-* Programmable schedule (e.g. every 30 minutes from 8:00 to 20:00)
+* Programmable schedule for image capture and sensor measurements
-* Monitoring of battery level, internal temperature and voltage
-* External 12V battery and solar panel possible (e.g. 2 W solar panel)
-* Automatic schedule dependent on battery level and sunrise/sunset
+* Intelligent schedule adaption based on battery level and sunrise/sunset
-* Possible to trigger recording externally (e.g. with radar)
+* Modular, scalable design, depending on requirements (e.g. to power exteral sensors)

 ### Enviroment 🌍
 * Has extensively been tested in harsh enviroment conditions (snow, rain, cold temperatures etc.)
-* Fits in small IP67 case
-* 3D-printed case insert available

-### Additional sensors and data processing 📊
-* Can accomodate a wide variety of additional sensors
-* I2C, UART, SPI, USB, Bluetooth etc. available for additional sensors
-* GPS and Temperature sensor built in
+* Compact and rugged design (IP67)
-* Image processing on device possible, supports edge TPUs for ML inference
-* Supports different Raspberry Pi models, depending on compute and I/O requirements
-* Timestamp with internal RTC (±2s/year), time synchronization via GPS or internet

-### Webserver (optional) ☁️
-* Data visualization
-* Local or in the cloud
-* Planned: Image processing on server
-* Planned: Change setting on the webserver
--> Modular for expansion and/or future upgrades
+## Applications 🔧
+Thanks to its modular design, GlacierCam can be used in a wide range of applications, depending on your use case.
+Reliable and proven platform

+Here are some examples:

+### Scientific Research
+GlacierCam supports remote field research by providing real-time data collection crucial for scientific analysis.
+Its modular, customizable design allows researchers to add and configure sensors, including cameras, radar, and motion detectors, tailored to specific data needs.
+GlacierCam’s open architecture makes it future-proof, enabling easy expansion with new sensors.
+Additionally, its affordability allows for extensive sensor networks without high costs, making it ideal for researchers working in challenging environments to advance their studies.

+### Environmental Hazard Monitoring
+Climate change is increasing the frequency of hazards like landslides, rockfalls, and floods.
+GlacierCam enables low-cost, real-time monitoring of communities and remote infrastructure in high-risk areas.
+Its modular system integrates a range of sensors—such as cameras, radar, and motion detectors—to deliver comprehensive hazard monitoring.
+Built with high reliability for rugged environments, GlacierCam minimizes false alarms, reducing the need for human intervention and lowering both costs and risk.
+By providing timely early warnings, GlacierCam helps protect vulnerable communities and infrastructure with rapid response capabilities.

+### Tourism and Outdoor Recreation
+GlacierCam enhances visitor experience by offering live images, real-time weather, and environmental conditions that support safer and better-informed outdoor activities.
+The system is customizable, allowing businesses to add their own branding for a unique visitor experience.
+Real-time weather and safety updates enable visitors to plan their activities based on current conditions.
+This technology serves as an effective marketing tool, attracting and engaging tourists and outdoor enthusiasts by providing valuable, timely information for enjoyable and safe outdoor adventures.

+### Agriculture and Forestry
+GlacierCam supports precision agriculture and forestry by providing real-time data on environmental conditions, crop growth, and forest health.
+Its modular design allows for the integration of various sensors, such as cameras, temperature, and humidity sensors, to monitor crop growth and detect pests and diseases.
+GlacierCam’s real-time data collection enables farmers and foresters to make informed decisions on irrigation, fertilization, and pest control, optimizing crop yield and forest health.
+By providing timely data, GlacierCam supports sustainable agriculture and forestry practices, reducing costs and environmental impact.

 # Components 🛠️
 | Component                                      | Price   |